Jan van Goyen

 Jan Josephszoon van Goyen ([ˈjɑɱ vɑŋ ˈɣoːi.ə(n)]; 13 January 1596 – 27 April 1656) was a Dutch landscape painter.
-The scope of his landscape subjects was very broad as he painted forest landscapesm marines, river landscapes, beach scenes, winter landscape, cityscapes, architectural views and landscapes with peasants.
+The scope of his landscape subjects was very broad as he painted forest landscapes, marine paintings, river landscapes, beach scenes, winter landscapes, cityscapes, architectural views and landscapes with peasants.
 The list of painters he influenced is much longer.
 He was an extremely prolific artist who left approximately twelve hundred paintings and more than one thousand drawings.

 Biography

 Jan van Goyen was the son of a shoemaker and started as an apprentice in Leiden, the town of his birth.
 Like many Dutch painters of his time, he studied art in the town of Haarlem with Esaias van de Velde.
 At age 35, he established a permanent studio at The Hague (Den Haag).
 Crenshaw tells (and mentions the sources) that van Goyen's landscape paintings rarely fetched high prices, but he made up for the modest value of individual pieces by increasing his production, painting thinly and quickly with a limited palette of inexpensive pigments.
-Despite his market innovations, he always sought more income, not only through related work as an art dealer and auctioneer but also by speculating in tulips and real estate.
+Despite his market innovations, he always sought more income, not only through related work as an art dealer and auctioneer but also by speculating in tulips (he was the last known victim of the tulip mania of the 1630s) and real estate.
 Although the latter was usually a safe avenue of investing money, in van Goyen's experience it led to enormous debts.
 Paulus Potter rented one of his houses.
 Though he seems to have kept a workshop, his only registered pupils were Nicolaes van Berchem, Jan Steen, and Adriaen van der Kabel.
 The list of painters he influenced is much longer.

 In 1652 and 1654, he was forced to sell his collection of paintings and graphic art, and he subsequently moved to a smaller house.
 He died in 1656 in The Hague, still unbelievably 18,000 guilders in debt, forcing his widow to sell their remaining furniture and paintings.
 Van Goyen's troubles also may have affected the early business prospects of his student and son-in-law Jan Steen, who left The Hague in 1654.